chriswebb/jsutilities/README.md

 ## Synopsis

-Contains helper functions needed for common operations in Javascript
+This project contains helper functions needed for common operations in Javascript.
+Two main functions are supported currently.
+Parsing the query parameters of a URL and parsing the cookie values of the document.

 ## Code Example